Monty10028/Monty10028/README.md

 - 👋 Hi, I’m @Monty10028
-- 👀 I’m interested in NFT programming
+- 👀 I’m interested in AI, Crypto & NFT
-- 🌱 I’m currently learning about Crypto and NFT's
-- 💞️ I’m looking to collaborate on Crypto and NFT's
+- 🌱 I’m looking to collaborate on AI, Crypto and NFT's
 - 📫 How to reach me via email : ian.pincome@gmail.com

 <!---